 Accepting the Intergovernmental Panel on Climate Change (IPCC) scenarios provide us with a global carbon budget that will be consumed in 10–20 years at current emissions levels, and entail very significant levels of risk.
 A commitment to keep at least within this limited budget, and to share the effort of doing so equitably and fairly, is at the heart of the international debate around climate change.

-A new analysis from a diverse mix of civil society organisations seeks to ascertain whether the Paris Agreement will be ambitious enough and tolerably fair.
+An updated analysis from a diverse and broad global mix of civil society organisations seeks to ascertain whether these pledges are ambitious enough and tolerably fair.